-By installing a switch that can short-circuit the "Remote on/off" pins (2 and 5) in the power connector you can power the terminal on or off with this remote switch.
+Install a switch that can short-circuit the "Remote on/off" pins (2 and 5) in the power connector.
+You can power the terminal on or off with this remote switch.

-When pins 2 and 5 are not short-circuited and valid input power is present, the terminal is powered on, provided the Power switch on the terminal is in the "on" position.
+When pins 2 and 5 are not short-circuited and valid input power is present, the terminal is powered on, provided the Power switch is in the "on" position.

-For pin-out of the power connector and a description of the wire colors in the power cable, see Pin-out on page 26.
+For pinout for the power connector and a description of the wire colors in the power cable, see Pinout on page 4-3.

-For information on the standby current when the remote on/off switch is off, refer to Standby current on page 52 in the General specifications.
+For information on the standby current when the remote on/off switch is off, refer to Standby current on page B-7 in the General specifications.